astrocatfreitag/stream-countdown-timer/README.md

   this is bad

+you can also just download the files and edit to your liking and add the HTML file as a local file in the OBS browser source options.

 as currently written, the countdown will fit in an 868x288 size box in OBS Chrome says the source is actually 864x326, this is the size I use